Contributing to the cost of hotel quarantine

 Payment plans are available to give you more time to pay your fee.
 You can apply for a payment plan once you have received your invoice after you have completed your stay in quarantine.

 Australian citizens and permanent residents can request a payment plan for any reason.
+When requesting a payment plan you are required to provide evidence Australian Citizenship or Permanent Residency.
 The process you need to follow will be outlined in the invoice you receive.

-People who are not Australian citizens or permanent residents can apply for a payment plan if they are experiencing financial or other hardship.
-You will need to provide evidence to prove your hardship.
+If you are not an Australian citizen or permanent resident you can apply for a payment plan if you are experiencing financial or other hardship.
+You will need to provide evidence that you are experiencing financial or other hardship prior to your payment plan being approved.

 How to reach us